Synergizing Kolmogorov-Arnold Networks with Dynamic Adaptive Weighting for High-Frequency and Multi-Scale PDE Solutions: Methodology

 \subsection{DBAW-PIKAN}

-To simultaneously address the limitations in network expressivity and the imbalance in multi-objective optimization within the PINN framework, this study proposes an integrated DBAW-PIKAN framework.
-This framework innovatively consolidates the high-expressivity PIKAN architecture described in Section 2.2 with the DBAW self-adaptive weighting strategy introduced in Section 2.3.
+To simultaneously address the limitations in network expressivity and the imbalance in multi-objective optimization within the PINNs framework, we propose an integrated DBAW-PIKAN framework.
+This framework creatively integrates the high-expressivity PIKAN architecture with the DBAW self-adaptive weighting strategy.

 This integration is not a mere superposition of two independent improvements but is fundamentally rooted in the synergy between them.On one hand, the PIKAN architecture, as constructed in Section 2.2, leverages the superior function approximation capabilities of Kolmogorov-Arnold Networks to provide the potential for accurate PDE solutions, effectively mitigating the spectral bias inherent in traditional MLPs \cite{wang2025kolmogorov}.
 However, the potential of a high-expressivity architecture cannot be fully realized if the training process is unstable.
 As an implementation of PINNs, PIKAN still inherits the core challenge of imbalanced training dynamics caused by multi-objective loss functions.On the other hand, the DBAW strategy proposed in Section 2.3 provides stability to the optimization process by dynamically balancing the contributions of various loss components.
 This effectively prevents certain loss terms from dominating the optimization and suppressing the learning of other physical constraints.
 However, experimental results (see Section 3.2) indicate that the DBAW strategy is not a universal "plug-and-play" module.
 When DBAW is combined with a traditional MLP architecture (i.e., the DBAW-PINN model), it exhibits suboptimal performance in solving the nonlinear Burgers equation.
 This suggests that the efficacy of the DBAW strategy is highly dependent on a compatible and sufficiently expressive underlying network architecture.